cmput201-f25/Lab01/README.md

 # Lab 1 - Welcome to CMPUT 201

-This lab exercise is not going to be marked, but students should practice all parts before __11:59pm, September 15, 2024__.
-They are essential to work on the future lab exercises for marks.
+This lab exercise is due before __11:59pm, September 21, 2025__.
+This lab is essential to work on the future lab exercises.
 <hr>

 Welcome to CMPUT201!
 We're happy to have you here!